Cubs top Phillies, Wheeler 8-3 to end 11-game slide

 TRAINER’S ROOM

-Cubs: SS Javier Báez, who leads the Cubs with 21 homers, was a last-minute scratch with a sprained right thumb.
-Sergio Alcántara took Báez’s place.
+Cubs: SS Javier Baez, who leads the Cubs with 21 homers, was a last-minute scratch with a sprained right thumb.
+He’s out day to day.
+Sergio Alcantara took Baez’s place.

 UP NEXT